IBM/protect-webapp-using-runtime-container-security/README.md

 If you plan to use OpenShift, then you will be deploying NeuVector using operator.
 Instructions are given [here](https://catalog.redhat.com/software/operators/detail/5ec3fa84ef29fd35586d9a16).

-For this code pattern, we have used IBM Kubernetes Cluster and have deployed NeuVector on IKS using the [NeuVector service on IBM Cloud](https://cloud.ibm.com/catalog/services/neuvector-container-security-platform).
+For this code pattern, we have used an IBM Kubernetes Cluster and have deployed NeuVector on IKS using the [NeuVector service on IBM Cloud](https://cloud.ibm.com/catalog/services/neuvector-container-security-platform).

 ### 2. Deploy Sample Application